 PT Freeport Indonesia

-The PTFI Security and Risk Management Department employs approximately 700 unarmed security personnel and approximately 340 unarmed private security contractors and transportation/logistics personnel on a rotational basis.
-These security arrangements have been necessary to enhance the protection of our employees, contractors, and assets, especially considering the remote and challenging terrain.
+Public and Private Security.
+The PTFI Security and Risk Management Department employed approximately 565 unarmed security personnel and approximately 800 unarmed private security contractors and transportation/logistics personnel on a rotational basis.
+These security arrangements have been necessary to enhance the protection of our employees, contractors, and assets, especially considering the nature of security challenges and the remote and challenging terrain.

-In 2016, PTFI updated a Memorandum of Understanding (MoU) with the National Police.
-The MoU covers a three-year term and details the working relationship between the company and the public security personnel assigned to it, such as areas of support, coordination and commitment to PTFI policies and procedures, including business ethics and human rights.
-The Voluntary Principles are incorporated by reference and included as an attachment to the MoU.
+PT-FI’s MOU with the National Police was last revised and signed in 2018.
+The MOU covers a three-year term and details the working relationship between the company and the public security personnel assigned to it, such as areas of support, coordination and commitment to PT-FI policies and procedures, including business ethics and human rights.
+The Voluntary Principles are incorporated by reference and included as an attachment to the MOU.